gse4me/projectile/doc/configuration.md

 (add-hook 'projectile-idle-timer-hook #'my-projectile-idle-timer-function)
 ```

-### Mode line indicator
+## Mode line indicator

 By default the minor mode indicator of Projectile appears in the form
-" Projectile[ProjectName]".
-This is configurable via the custom variable
+" Projectile[ProjectName:ProjectType]".
+This is configurable via several custom variables:

-`projectile-mode-line`, which expects a sexp like
-`'(:eval (format " Proj[%s]" (projectile-project-name)))`.
+* `projectile-mode-line-lighter` (by default " Projectile") controls the static part of the mode-line
+* `projectile-dynamic-mode-line` (by default `t`) controls whether to display the project name & type part of the mode-line
+* `projectile-mode-line-fn` (by default `projectile-default-mode-line`) controls the actual function to be invoked to generate the mode-line.
+If you'd like to show different info you should supply a custom function to replace the default.

+!!!
+Note

-The project name will not appear by default when editing remote files
+    The project name & type will not appear when editing remote files
-(via TRAMP), as recalculating the project name (this is done on every
-keystroke) is a fairly slow operation there.
+    (via TRAMP), as recalculating the project name is a fairly slow operation there
+    and would slow down a bit opening the files.
+They will also not appear for
+    non-file buffers, as they get updated via `find-file-hook`.